Webinar by Myra Mohnen: Stars and Brokers: Knowledge Spillovers among Medical Scientists

 TECHNIS is pleased to invite you to a free webinar.
 TECHNIS webinars focus on IP and innovation examining recent legal, economic, managerial, ethical and policy issues related to technological innovation.
 Our approach is interdisciplinary and presentations are given by experts in different fields such as economics, law, management, STS, sociology, anthropology and philosophy.
 Webinar presentations last for 20min and are followed by a 40min discussion.

-Please join us for a webinar on Tuesday the 28th of November 2017 at 11:00 GMT.
-The speaker is Vanessa Behrens, ZEW.
+Please join us for a webinar on Tuesday the 27th of February 2018 at 11:00 GMT.
+The speaker is Myra Mohnen, University of Essex.

 The moderator will be Dr. Andreas Panagopoulos.